lform/lwind/readme.md

 ## PostCSS Plugins

-The following PostCSS plugins are used:
+The following PostCSS plugins are used by default:

 -   [postcss-import](https://github.com/postcss/postcss-import) - Used to import other PCSS files
 -   [autoprefixer](https://github.com/postcss/autoprefixer) - Autoprefixes CSS for browser compatibility
+-   [postcss-advanced-variables](https://github.com/csstools/postcss-advanced-variables) - Used to define SCSS-style variables in PCSS with more advanced functionality than CSS variables
+-   [postcss-atroot](https://github.com/OEvgeny/postcss-atroot) - Used to add `@at-root` functionality to PCSS, bubbling nested styling up to the root-level selectors.
--   [precss](https://github.com/csstools/precss) - Used to allow nesting and other SCSS-like functionality
+-   [postcss-extend-rule](https://github.com/csstools/postcss-extend-rule) - Used to add SCSS-style `@extend` functionality to PCSS, allowing for the extension of existing classes.
+-   [tailwindcss/nesting](https://www.npmjs.com/package/@tailwindcss/nesting) - Wraps `postcss-nested` and acts as a compatibility layer to make sure your nesting plugin of choice properly understands custom syntax like `@apply` and `@screen`.

+### Recommend Plugins

+The following PostCSS plugins are recommend depending on your needs:

--   [postcss-rem](https://github.com/pierreburel/postcss-rem) - Used to convert pixel values to rem, adds `rem()` function that can be invoked in PCSS. `px` must be specified or it will not function, eg `width: rem(100px)`.
+- [postcss-rem](https://github.com/pierreburel/postcss-rem) - Used to convert pixel values to rem, adds a `rem-convert()` function that can be invoked in PCSS. `px` must be specified, or it will not function, eg `width: rem-convert(100px)`.
--

 ### PostCSS Imports & Overriding Lwind

-Imports are setup to read two paths:

--   `public/assets/css`
--   `node_modules/@lform/lwind/css`

-It first checks the project's `css` directory and uses the matching file if its found, otherwise it falls back to the `lwind` NPM package CSS

-To override the `lwind` package styling, add a file with a matching path & filename in the project `css` directory
+You can override the Lwind CSS by adding a file with the same path & filename in the project's PCSS directory and adjusting the `@import` statement in the `main.pcss` file.

 ## Tailwind Config